redis-developer/redis-developer.github.io/docs/howtos/redistimeseries/using-dotnet/index.md

 ## Producer Task

 Next, we'll create a task that will run a consumer in the background.
-Every second it will send a random integer between 1 and 50 into our time series a the current time.
+Every second it will send a random integer between 1 and 50 into our time series.

 ```csharp
 var producerTask = Task.Run(async()=>{